mapbox/mapbox-navigation-android/README.md

 ## Using Snapshots

-If you want to test recent bugfixes or features that have not been packaged in an official release yet, you can use a `-SNAPSHOT` release of the current development version of the Mapbox Navigation SDK via Gradle, available on [Sonatype](https://oss.sonatype.org/content/repositories/snapshots/com/mapbox/mapboxsdk/).
+If you want to test recent bug fixes or features that have not been packaged in an official release yet, you can use a `-SNAPSHOT` release of the current development version of the Mapbox Navigation SDK via Gradle, available on [Sonatype](https://oss.sonatype.org/content/repositories/snapshots/com/mapbox/mapboxsdk/).

 ```gradle
 repositories {